 Although the building is free to enter, be aware there are fees for the museum, film, and cyclorama painting.

 Then, step inside the amazing Gettysburg Museum of the American Civil War that will bring the past to life with educational interactive exhibits, original artifacts, and short films.

-Before heading out the door to begin your adventures, check out the visitor center gift shop.
-It has everything you can think of pertaining to the Battle of Gettysburg and more.
-However, there are several local gift shops downtown that have more souvenirs, t-shirts, books and memorabilia as well.
+Before heading out the door to begin your adventures, you’ll definitely want to check out the visitor center gift shop.
+It has everything you can think of pertaining to the Battle of Gettysburg.
+It has a fantastic collection of books, maps, guides and souvenirs for kids of all ages.

-And there’s a great photography stop just outside the door.
-Set up your tripod and camera timer to get a great family shot at the sign and at next to the Abraham Lincoln sculpture sitting on the park bench.
+Once you step outside, there’s a great photography stop where you can set up your tripod and camera to get that great family photo at the sign and next to the Abraham Lincoln sculpture on the park bench.